lionissa-rd/backend-tes/Readme.md

 {
   success: boolean,
   auth: boolean,
-  access_token : generated with JWT middleware, use this for session and authenticate each time fetching, }
+  token : generated with JWT middleware, use this for session and authenticate each time fetching, }
 ```
 # Login